-Hi!
-I am an Associate Professor at the University of Connecticut, with appointments in both the Department of Political Science and the Human Rights Institute.
-If for some reason you feel life would be more grand after seeing my C.V., you can find it here. :-)
+David Richards is an Associate Professor at the University of Connecticut, with appointments in both the Department of Political Science and the Human Rights Institute, where he is Director of Graduate Studies.
+Curriculum Vitae

-My published body of work on human rights includes more than two-dozen studies of: gender-violence law, the measurement of government respect for human rights including torture, US public support for torture, and the effects of globalization on human rights respect, among others.
-I have also authored reports for governments and international organizations.
+David’s body of work on human rights includes more than two-dozen studies of: gender-violence law, the measurement of government respect for human rights including torture, US public support for torture, and the effects of globalization on human rights respect, among others.
+He has also authored reports for governments and international organizations.

-Some current projects include studies of: torture in the time of COVID; sexual violence as torture; the language of torture in narratives; and best-practices in teaching college students about torture.
+Some current projects include studies of: torture in the time of COVID; sexual violence as torture; school infrastructure as a children’s right; the language of torture in narratives; and best-practices in teaching college students about torture.

 David Richards is likely best known as the co-founder/director of the now-archived Cingranelli-Richards (CIRI) Human Rights Data Project.
 Funded multiple times by the National Science Foundation and World Bank, among others, this project provided information on the level of government respect for 16 human rights in 196 countries from 1981 to 2012.
 The CIRI Project’s data have been used by international organizations such as the United Nations and World Bank, and in 170 countries by governments, media, activists, businesses, scholars, and students.